gardener/gardener-extension-networking-calico/hack/api-reference/calico.md

 <em>(Optional)</em>
 <p>Mode is the mode for the IPv4 Pool (e.g. Always, Never, CrossSubnet)
-ipip pools accept all pool mode values values
-TODO: VXLAN also supports CrossSubnet for VXLAN.
-Why is this not supported? vxlan pools accept only Always and Never (unchecked)</p>
+ipip pools accept all pool mode values values vxlan pools accept only Always and Never (unchecked)</p>
 </td>
 </tr>